-Rafa Benitez reiterated the need for "quality" signings after Newcastle United's 3-1 defeat to Manchester City.
+Rafa Benitez reiterates the need for 'quality' signings at Newcastle

 Sergio Aguero scored a perfect hat-trick for the Premier League leaders at the Etihad Stadium last night.